icpctools/icpctools/PresContest/README.md

 ```
   contestURL is an HTTPS URL to connect to a CDS, followed by user and password

-  contestPath is a local file or folder to load from a contest data package archive
+  contestPath is a local folder to load from a contest package
 ```

 The general form for executing the Presentation Client in admin-controlled mode is